East Arkansas Community College

 Successful applicants will be expected to obtain CPR certification prior to registration which must remain current for the entire program as well as acquiring immunizations for Hepatitis B, Tetanus (within the last 10 years), Measles, Mumps Rubella and a Tuberculin Test (within the last year) or a negative chest x-ray, submit proof of health insurance and proof of malpractice insurance for the duration of enrollment in the nursing program.

-The following schools are located within 200 miles radius from East Arkansas Community College
+Nursing schools located within 71 miles radius of East Arkansas Community College

 Southwest Tennessee Community College